matt576/image-editing/README.md

 The AFM Image-Editing tool allows for AI-supported modification of images using a variety of technologies. <br />
 Our repository includes implementation of the methods, examplary results and evaluation. <br />
-Additionally, we created jupyter notebooks to better understand the possibilities of our Image-Editing tool and an app for running the methods on a webserver using Gradio. <br />
+Additionally, we created jupyter notebooks to better understand the possibilities of our Image-Editing tool and an app for running the methods on a webserver using the Python Gradio library. <br />

 The tool supports the following functions:
 - Mask generation